 - Other programs, such as a flag presentation day and a multicultural fair, were initiated by the Diversity Committee and incorporated into regular programming planning by offices such as the International Programs office and Student Activities.

-The DEI Collaborative welcomes the participation of any member of the Utica College community - students, staff, or faculty!
+The DEI Collaborative welcomes the participation of any member of the Utica University community - students, staff, or faculty!

 To become a member, contact Mark Kovacs at firstname.lastname@example.org.